vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/Step7.md

-## Step 7 : Show detials on clicking the pizza icons
+## Step 7 : Show details on clicking the pizza icons

 1. Add a method 'setTapGestureHandler' in the SearchExample constructor